PREDICT-EPFL/polympc/docs/source/nlp.rst

    using namespace Eigen;

-This macro creates class traits for :class:`HS071` which allows to deduce compile information about the problem.
+This macro creates class traits for :class:`HS071` which allow to deduce compile information about the problem.
 The arguments here are: ``Name`` of the problem class
 (should coincide with the later class declaration), ``NX``- number of optimisation variables, ``NE``- number of equality constraints, ``NI``- number of inequality constraints, ``NP``- number of static problem parameters, ``Type``- scalar type. ``Using namespace Eigen`` is for here brevity and not encouraged in general.